-- Place the tweezers around the tick, as close as you can, possibly get to the skin.
+- Place the tweezers around the tick, as close as you can get to the skin.

 - Don’t twist or jerk the tick.

-- Just pull gently upwards with steady hands, adding pressure until the tick lets you pull it away from the skin.
+- Pull gently upwards with steady hands.
+Add pressure until the tick lets you pull it away from the skin.

-- If you’re concerned your dog may have contracted tick disease, save the tick in alcohol for testing.
+- If you’re concerned about tick disease, save the tick in alcohol for testing.